tjhiry29/SlothBot/README.md

 # TODO:
 - User Permissions
 - Set up a server.
 - Find a better way to load up your discord token.
+(I'm sure a JSON object is way better.)

 # Potential Upcoming Features:
 - Maybe set up an esports live updater (That's going to be hard and lots of work)